 New international students: £16,045 per year

 The fees listed are for full-time study, unless otherwise stated, and relate to courses starting in the 2019/20 academic year.
 Fee information will be confirmed in offer letters sent out to successful applicants.
 You can find further information on fees and funding, including for part-time study, through our dedicated fees and funding page.

 These course fees cover the cost of your tuition.
 Some courses will require additional payments for field trips and extra resources.
 You will also need to budget for your accommodation and living costs.
 See our information on living costs for more details.

 You may be eligible for a scholarship or bursary to help pay for your study.
 Students from the UK and other EU countries may also be eligible for a student loan to help cover these costs.
 See our fees and funding information for more information on what's available.

 What career can you have?

-Our students have excellent employment prospects - in fact many of our trainee teachers are employed before they graduate.
+Our students have excellent employment prospects — in fact, many of our trainee teachers are employed before they graduate.
 The majority of our graduates go into schools and have rewarding teaching careers.

-Other alumni bring their educational skills to the worlds of business, culture, art, healthcare, human resources, adult learning and further varied fields.
+You could also take your educational skills to the worlds of business, culture, art, healthcare, human resources, adult learning and further varied fields.

 Studying with us enables you to progress in your career, with many students successfully pursuing promotion following graduation.